frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/ketamine-buildup.md

   linkStyle 0,1 stroke: #b10000
   style ketamine_buildup stroke-width: 4px
 ```

+*See the section on the [pathophysiological system](/docs/wiki/pathophysiological-system.md#pathophysiological-system) for more information on the graphical representation.*

+**Causes**: Administration of one or more [ketamine autoinjectors](/docs/wiki/medical-devices.md#ketamine-autoinjector) lead to a buildup of ketamine in the body, which gets naturally metabolized over time.

+**Effects**: At therapeutic doses, ketamine provides pain relief and sedation.
+Memory loss, confusion, and hallucinations may occur, especially as doses increase or with prolonged use.
+While generally safe at recommended doses, overdose can lead to respiratory depression, unconsciousness, and death.

 **Treatment**: Ketamine is automatically metabolized by the body over time.
 Supportive care in cases of overdose may include administering [epinephrine](/docs/wiki/medical-devices.md#epinephrine-autoinjector) to stimulate breathing and counteract respiratory depression.